cmsc240-f24/cmsc240-f24.github.io/syllabus.md

 ### Programming Project

-The programming project will be written in the C++ language, and must compile without warnings using the GNU g++ compiler and the -Wall flag on the department's Linux machines (cs01 - cs06 and turing2).
+The programming project will be written in the C++ language, and must compile without warnings using the GNU g++ compiler and the -Wall flag on the department's Linux machines (cs01 - cs06).

 ### Quizzes